NCStorey/Horiseon-marketing-WC1/README.md

     - Addition of Semantic HTML to replace the previous <div> elements.
     - Html and CSS reordered to follow logical structure.
+    - Heading elements changed to fall in sequential order but retained original font size.
     - alt text added to all images (acessibility).
-    - Heading elements changed to fall in sequential order but retained original font size.
+    - Title elements added to all images (acessibility).